Cocaine Wars

-Cocaine Wars is a 1985 Argentine-American action film directed by Héctor Olivera and starring John Schneider, Federico Luppi, Rodolfo Ranni and Royal Dano.
+Cocaine Wars is a 1985 Argentine and American action film directed by Héctor Olivera and starring John Schneider, Federico Luppi, Rodolfo Ranni and Royal Dano.
 It was written by Olivera, Steven M. Krauzer and David Viñas.
 The associate producer of the film was Fernando Ayala.
 It premiered in Argentina on June 25, 1985.

 Cocaine Wars is one of the ten films that Roger Corman produced in Argentina during the 1980s.

 Synopsis

-Miami-based DEA agent Cliff Vickry (John Schneider) is in a South American nation (purportedly, Bolivia), working undercover within the organization of Gonzalo Reyes (Federico Luppi), the biggest cocaine exporter in South America.
+Miami-based DEA agent Cliff Adams (John Schneider) is in a South American nation (purportedly, Bolivia), working undercover within the organization of Gonzalo Reyes (Federico Luppi), the biggest cocaine exporter in South America.
 Cliff's significant other, Janet Meade (Kathryn Witt), is a reporter trying to gather evidence on Reyes.
 Reyes orders Cliff to kill Marcelo Villalba (John Vitali), a journalist who is running for his nation's position as president so he can bring Reyes down, but Cliff can't bring himself to kill Marcelo.
 Reyes is afraid Marcelo will put him out of business and is afraid that Janet's story will do the same thing, so Reyes sends someone else after Marcelo, and then Reyes has Janet kidnapped.
 Cliff is the only one who can rescue Janet and stop Reyes.